-Surveying for Noxious WeedsThe Noxious Weed Program's goal is to survey the county several times each growing season to find and record the numerous noxious weeds that are found though the area.
+Surveying for Noxious WeedsThe Noxious Weed Program's goal is to survey the county several times each growing season to find and record the numerous noxious weeds that are found through the area.
 Surveys are mostly done from a vehicle and from public roads or public properties.
-Locations of weeds and size of infestations are recorded and GPS points are captured to upload only the Counties ArcGIS mapping program.
+Locations of weeds and the size of infestations are recorded and GPS points are captured to an ArcGIS mapping program.

 This information is very helpful to us and to other natural resource agencies.
-From this data, we are able to find grant funding that will help us provide projects free of charge to the public, provide cost-share assistance to deal with a particular number of noxious weeds and gives us a very good idea of what proactive activities we can put in place to reduce the number of vectors that are helping in the spread of many of these noxious weeds.
+From this data, we are able to find grant funding that will help us provide projects free of charge to the public, provide cost-share assistance to deal with a particular number of noxious weeds, and gives us a very good idea of what proactive activities we can put in place to reduce the number of vectors that are helping in the spread of many of these noxious weeds.

 Question: Why is control of noxious weeds important?

 Enforcement of Washington State Noxious Weed LawsThe State of Washington passed a law in 1969 mandating all counties to have a program to combat noxious weeds.
 Chapter 17.10 RCW.